A Funeral in the Church of England

 Church Burial Records

-Records of burials within the churchyard of Holy Trinity have been kept for several hundred years and these can be very helpful in the tracing of family histories.
-Some years ago Parish Churches were required to deposit old record books in the County Archives Office in Matlock and you can access the records of Holy Trinity Parish Church there.
-A charge is made for an inspection of the current church burial register which is kept in the church.
+Records of funerals and burials at Holy Trinity have been kept for several hundred years and these can be very helpful in the tracing of family histories.
+You can arrange to view these at the Derbyshire Records Office in nearby Matlock.
+A charge is made for an inspection of the current church burial register, which is kept in the church.

 County Hall